gardener/gardener-extension-provider-gcp/docs/usage/usage.md

 For production usage it's not recommend to use this field at all as you can enable alpha features or disable beta/stable features, potentially impacting the cluster stability.
 If you don't want to configure anything for the `cloudControllerManager` simply omit the key in the YAML specification.

+The members of the `storage` allows to configure the provided storage classes further.
+If `storage.managedDefaultStorageClass` is enabled (the default), the `default` StorageClass deployed will be marked as default (via `storageclass.kubernetes.io/is-default-class` annotation).
+Similarly, if `storage.managedDefaultVolumeSnapshotClass` is enabled (the default), the `default` VolumeSnapshotClass deployed will be marked as default.
+In case you want to set a different StorageClass or VolumeSnapshotClass as default you need to set the corresponding option to `false` as at most one class should be marked as default in each case and the ResourceManager will prevent any changes from the Gardener managed classes to take effect.

 ## WorkerConfig

 The worker configuration contains: